dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     with the [Custom Resolution Utility
     (CRU)](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)
     on Windows.
-You'll probably need to enable *CVT reduced blanking* (CVT-RB or CVT-RBv2) to go up to 70 Hz.
+You'll probably need to enable *CVT reduced blanking* (CVT-RB or CVT-RBv2) to be able to go up to 70 Hz.
 For the best results, it's recommended to use the exact fractional **59.713 Hz** and **70.086 Hz** refresh rates for the nominal "60 Hz" and "70 Hz" DOS rates, respectively.

-    The drawback of this approach is that you need to set the appropriate custom resolution before starting DOSBox Staging, and if a game switches between different refresh rates, well, you're out of luck---these games can only work 100% correctly either on a true VRR display or a real old-school CRT monitor.
+    The drawback of this approach is that you need to set the appropriate custom resolution before starting DOSBox Staging, and if a game switches between different refresh rates, well, you're out of luck.
+These games can only work 100% correctly either on a true VRR display or a real old-school CRT monitor.
 However, most games only use a single fixed refresh rate, which is usually the standard 70 Hz VGA rate, so this